Ex-England captain Dexter dies aged 86

 "He was captain in 30 of his 62 Test matches and played the game with the same sense of adventure and fun that captures much of the story of his remarkable life."

-The statement added that Dexter passed away peacefully in the Compton Hospice in Wolverhampton at mid-day on Thursday, 25 August, surrounded by his family.
+The statement added that Dexter passed away peacefully in the Compton Hospice in Wolverhampton at midday on Wednesday, 25 August, surrounded by his family.

 An attacking middle-order batsman, Dexter scored 4,502 runs at an average of 47.89 for England and took 66 wickets at 34.9.